AnyDSL/MimIR/docs/phases.md

 [TOC]

 At a high level, a phase is a compiler transformation or analysis step that runs in isolation.
-Unlike older pass-style pipelines, phases are meant to do one thing at a time and compose in a straightforward sequence.
+Phases are meant to do one thing at a time and compose in a straightforward sequence.
 See also the [Rewriting Guide](@ref rewriting), since several phase families are built directly on top of [`Rewriter`](@ref mim::Rewriter).

 ## Overview

 A [`Phase`](@ref mim::Phase) is a [`Stage`](@ref mim::Stage) with a single entry point, [`run()`](@ref mim::Phase::run), which wraps the actual implementation in [`start()`](@ref mim::Phase::start).

-Conceptually, a phase is one of three things:

-- a pure analysis over the current [`World`](@ref mim::World)
-- a rewrite from the current [`World`](@ref mim::World) into a new one
-- a traversal over selected reachable mutables

-The framework provides dedicated base classes for these common cases.

 ## Phase {#phases_phase}